 Laptop and desktop computers typically have a three to four year useful life.
 After this period, hardware failure rates increase, performance degrades relative to current software requirements, and security vulnerabilities in older hardware cannot always be patched.
 Planning replacement on a three-year cycle means you can budget for it rather than facing sudden capital expenditure when multiple machines fail simultaneously.

 For servers, the replacement cycle is typically longer (five to seven years) but the stakes are higher because server failures can cause immediate business disruption.
-Servers should be monitored for hardware health metrics (disk SMART status, memory errors, CPU temperatures) and replaced preventively rather than reactively.
+Servers should be monitored for hardware health metrics including disk SMART status, memory errors, and CPU temperatures, and replaced preventively rather than reactively.

 Software Licence Management

-Software audits from major vendors (Microsoft, Adobe, Autodesk) can result in significant unexpected costs if you are not tracking your licence usage accurately.
-An audit that reveals you are using 25 seats of a product for which you only have 20 licences can be expensive and embarrassing.
+Software audits from major vendors such as Microsoft, Adobe, and Autodesk can result in significant unexpected costs if you are not tracking your licence usage accurately.
+An audit that reveals you are using twenty-five seats of a product for which you only have twenty licences can be expensive and embarrassing.
+Beyond the immediate financial penalty, audit findings can also damage relationships with vendors and draw attention to systemic gaps in your IT governance.

 Maintain a record of every software licence you hold, every seat you have deployed, and the gap between the two.
-For Microsoft 365, the admin portal provides licence management.
-For other products, consider a licence management tool that scans installed software and matches it against your licence records to identify over- and under-deployment.
+For Microsoft 365, the admin portal provides licence management tools that show you which users are assigned to which licences.
+For other products, consider a licence management tool that scans installed software and matches it against your licence records to identify both over-deployment and under-deployment.

 Before purchasing new licences, check what you already have.
 Many businesses purchase additional licences for software they already own licences for but have not deployed to all the machines that could use them.
 This is one of the most common findings in software audits: purchased licences that were never deployed represent pure waste, while deployed software that exceeds your licence count represents a compliance risk.